History of Dustin May in Timeline

 2021: Tommy John Surgery

-On August 20, 2022, Dustin May made his first start after returning from Tommy John surgery recovery, striking out nine and allowing only one hit in five scoreless innings against the Miami Marlins.
+On August 20, 2022, Dustin May made his first start after returning from Tommy John surgery, striking out nine in five scoreless innings against the Miami Marlins.

 2024: Contract Agreement and Esophageal Tear Surgery

-In 2024, Dustin May and the Dodgers agreed to a $2.135 million contract in salary arbitration, though he began the season on the 60-day injured list.
-In July, May underwent surgery for an esophageal tear, ending his chance to return in 2024.
+In 2024, Dustin May agreed to a $2.135 million contract with the Dodgers in salary arbitration.
+In July, he underwent surgery for an esophageal tear, ending his chance to return during the season.

 April 1, 2025: Return to Major League Mound

-On April 1, 2025, Dustin May returned to a major league mound, starting for the Dodgers against the Atlanta Braves and pitching five innings with six strikeouts while allowing only one unearned run.
+On April 1, 2025, Dustin May returned to a major league mound, starting for the Dodgers against the Atlanta Braves, pitching five innings and allowing only one unearned run.

 In 2025, Dustin May signed with the Dodgers for $2.135 million, avoiding salary arbitration.